TrautsNottus/trautsnottus.github.io/_docs/index.md

 Welcome to SIMS.
 {:.lead}

-If you are just getting started, these guides help you get to know SIMS.
+If you're just getting started, these guides help you get to know SIMS.

 * [**What is** SIMS?](getting-started/welcome-to-sims)
 * [A **tour** around SIMS](getting-started/navigation)